The Mode of Computing: Connectionism and alternative notions of Computing

-However, both the Mentalese and connectionist systems are meant as representational in opposition to eliminativism which denies representations altogether, as stressed by Fodor and Pylyshyn \citep{Fodor-Pylyshyn}.
-The difference is that in symbolic representations meanings are ascribed to strings and sequences of strings by composition, while in connectionist systems interpretations emerge from the collective operation of the units in the network.
-Fodor and Pylyshyn granted that connectionist systems could implement the Mentalese --the object of cognition proper-- that emerges from the workings of the natural neural networks or the brain.
-This relation has been explained in terms of system levels, but using Marr's Functional, Algorithmic and Implementation levels \citep{Marr}.
+Whether symbolic and connectionist systems are different models of computing has been subject of intense debate.
+Fodor and Pylyshyn, for instance, emphasized that both symbolic and distributed systems are meant as representational, but highlighted the limitations of ANNs to express syntactic structure and for holding information as standard declarative memories, and denied the special character of connectionist algorithms \citep{Fodor-Pylyshyn}.
+Nevertheless, they granted that connectionist systems could implement the mentalese, which emerges from the workings of the natural neural networks.
+This relation has been described in terms of system levels \cite{Rueckl}, but using Marr's system levels \citep{Marr}, as illustrated in Figure \ref{Fodor-Architecture}.

-Hence, LOT stands at the functional level and the ANNs at the algorithmic one, and a great deal of effort has been made to reduce the language of thought to network implementations although with very limited success --e.g., \citep{Chalmers, Lecun, Lecun-nature}.
-Advocates of the connectionist side have also argued that these systems are representations in their on right and should be thought of at the functional level \citep{Rueckl}, but this debate seems to stand in a dead-end to the present date.
-The relation between the Mentalese and connectionist systems admitted by Fodor and Pylyshyn in terms of Marr's hierarchy of system levels is illustrated in Figure \ref{Fodor-Architecture}.
+A very large effort has been made to reduce the mentalese to connectionist systems; in the computational front this is interpreted as expressing symbolic representations and reasoning through ANNs \citep{Chalmers, Lecun, Lecun-nature} or as integrating ANNs, Bayesian and logical systems \citep{Besold-2017}; and implementing symbolic representation and reasoning with distributed representations is possibly the greatest challenge for current Deep-Learning Artificial Neural Networks (DL-ANNs) and there are large efforts to achieve this end --e.g., \citep{Graves-2016}.